TalibRazaa/Auto-Expense-Tracker/README.md

 # Automated Expense Tracker

-A Python-based expense tracking application that helps you manage and analyze your expenses efficiently.
+A Python-based **Expense Tracking Application** that helps you manage and analyze your expenses efficiently.

 ## Features